BrookdaleTeach/brookdale-teach-iPad/README.md

-# Brookdale Teach v1.0.0
+# iTeach v1.0.0

 ## An iOS Application Allowing Teachers To Properly, Easy, and Intuitively create Assessments on Students

-Brookdale Teach focuses on the standards of Naperville Illinois's Elementary School giving teachers digital accessibility to creating, reading, updating and deleting Anecdotal Assessments and Standardized/Formative Tests for the following subjects: Math, Reading, Writing, and Behavioral.
+iTeach focuses on the standards of Naperville Illinois's Elementary School giving teachers digital accessibility to creating, reading, updating and deleting Anecdotal Assessments and Standardized/Formative Tests for the following subjects: Math, Reading, Writing, and Behavioral.

 ## General Features